CastielWong/Laboratory/Jupyter/README.md

 Note that if "ipykernel" is accidentally uninstalled in the virtual environment, such virtual environment would not take effect in the notebook no more.

 Whenever the virtual environment is deleted, make sure its corresponding kernel is removed.
 Otherwise, the orphan kernal would still be listed.
 By default, the kernel list would be in "/usr/local/share/jupyter/kernels/".

+Or run `jupyter kernelspec uninstall {customized_venv}` to uninstall the unneeded kernel.
+Run `jupyter kernelspec list` to confirm all listed kernel are expected.